lida0804l/Motion_deblur.github.io/README.md

 **Step 2**
 <br>
-In this stage, we need to assign the both the direction of motion and the region of interest to be proecssed from graph (1) To click on "Edit->Parameter setting->from graph", and draw a line representing motion direction from graph (2) To click on "Edit->ROI", and select region of interest from graph (This action was to facilitate processing speed)
+In this stage, we need to assign the both the direction of motion and the region of interest to be proecssed from graph <br>
+(1) To click on "Edit->Parameter setting->from graph", and draw a line representing motion direction from graph <br>
+(2) To click on "Edit->ROI", and select region of interest from graph (This action was to facilitate processing speed) <br>

 <p align="center">
    <br>